There’s No Such Thing As A Sugar Rush, According To Science

 But before parents could snatch their children’s lollipops, the findings had already been debunked.
 Subsequent studies demonstrated that the 265 children in that study, in fact, had blood sugar levels that were within normal ranges for children.
 Meanwhile, a handful of observational studies that had described sugar rushes were summarily dismissed by the scientific community for demonstrating correlation but not causation.
 Perhaps hyperactive children simply eat more candy.
 Who’s to say that candy is what makes them hyperactive?

-But I’ve Seen A Sugar Rush In Action.
-It Must Be Real!
+But I’ve Seen A Sugar Rush In Action!

 You’re not alone.
 In 1994, researchers examined about 50 children whose parents claimed they were sensitive to sugar.
 Each child was assigned a diet that was high either in sugar, aspartame, or saccharin (a sweetener that contains no calories).
 Parents knew that their kids were getting sweet foods, but didn’t know whether they were eating sugar, artificial sweetener, or a non-caloric substitute.
 And yet they all reported no meaningful differences in the behavior of their children.
 It seems the parents had convinced themselves that sugar causes hyperactivity so much so that, even when their children weren’t consuming sugar, they saw its “effects.”